WIAA adds seeding committees for all team sports to decide state bracket

 “That got great reviews from the people involved,” WIAA sports information director Casey Johnson said Monday.

 Friday, the WIAA Executive Board voted to extend the state seeding committees to all team sports.
-In the fall, that means, football, girls soccer and volleyball.
+In the fall, that means football, girls soccer and volleyball.
 In the winter, basketball will no longer use RPI to seed the state tournament, and will have separate committees for boys and girls.
 And in spring, it will apply to baseball, softball and boys soccer.

 While some of the details will still need to be worked out, the members of the committees will primarily be nominated from league presidents and district directors.
 Each classification in each sport will have its own committee.
-Just how big the committees will be, and how they might meet, is still under consideration, but the football committees had 7-9 people and met at WIAA headquarters in Renton.
+Just how big the committees will be, and how they might meet, is still under consideration, but the football committees had seven to nine people and met at WIAA headquarters in Renton.

 Eli Sports Network first reported the news Friday.